Veteran banker K V Kamath led the committee.

-Minister Nirmala Sitharaman asked banks and non-banking financial companies (NBFCs) to roll out a loan restructuring scheme for companies facing Covid-19-related stress, the
+Minister Nirmala Sitharaman asked banks and non-banking financial companies (NBFCs) to roll out a loan restructuring scheme for companies facing Covid-19-related stress, the Reserve Bank of India

 (RBI) on Monday announced the financial parameters for the resolution plans under the scheme.

 The committee has made recommendations for 26 sectors that could be factored by lending institutions while finalizing loan resolution plans.
 The committee said banks could adopt a graded approach based on the severity of the coronavirus pandemic in a sector.

 The scheme was announced to bail out companies and organisations hit by the coronavirus and follow-up lockdowns.
 The central bank's announcement is based on the recommendations of the K V Kamath committee, which submitted its report last week.

 In his interview with CNBC-Awaaz, RBI

 Governor Shaktikanta Das had said that banks could extend the loan moratorium by three, six, or even 12 months under one-time restructuring.
 The moratorium was initially granted to ease the hardships faced by the borrowers during the pandemic.

 had initially allowed lenders to grant a loan moratorium for three months on equated monthly instalments (EMIs) falling due between March 1 and May 31, 2020.
 Later, it had extended this for another three months until August 31.
 To manage the financial stress amid the lockdown, RBI

 had also permitted lenders a one-time restructuring of loans without classifying these as non-performing assets.